yagnikposhiya/OperationsOnDictionary-Tuple-SetInPython/README.md

+# OperationsOnDictionaryInPython contains python scripts for operations on :
+1. Dictionary
+2. Tuple
+3. Set

-# OperationsOnDictionaryInPython contains python scripts of 5 types of operations namely :
+# DictionaryOperation contains python scripts for 5 types of opeations on dictionary namely :
 1. checking key is present in dictionary or not
 2. merging two dictionaries
 3. sum of all items (keys as well as values) of dictionary